jcdrubay/documentation/content/applications/sales/sales/invoicing/invoicing_policy.rst

    quantities invoicing policy, please make sure that a quantity has been delivered.`

    .. image:: invoicing_policy/invoicing-policy-error-message.png
-      :align: center
       :alt: If Delivered Quantities invoicing policy is chosen, ensure a quantity has been delivered.

 .. note::
    Once a quotation is confirmed, and the status changes from :guilabel:`Quotation sent` to